C.A.R.E. Academy creates lifelong readers - SC First Steps

 C.A.R.E.
 Academy, in Charleston County, was born from one mother’s dream to create a safe, nurturing environment where all children can thrive.
-As a single parent, Cushan Brown clearly remembers the mix of fear and uncertainty she felt when enrolling her 4-year-old daughter in preschool, feelings familiar to many parents.
-Questions about academic readiness, safety, separation anxiety, and the cost of childcare weighed heavily on her mind.
+As a single parent, Cushan Brown remembers the fear and uncertainty she felt when enrolling her one-year-old daughter in preschool for the first time.
+Like many parents, she wondered whether her child would be safe, supported, and developmentally prepared for kindergarten.
+Those early emotions, along with her daughter’s positive experience in an in-home preschool from ages 1 to 5, ultimately shaped Cushan’s vision for the kind of environment she wanted for all children.

-Inspired by her own experience, Cushan set out to open her own childcare center, one that would give every child the same opportunity to succeed.
-SC First Steps helped make her vision possible by providing free 4K programs to qualifying families, along with essential classroom materials, furniture, books, and a high-quality curriculum.
+SC First Steps 4K helped make her vision possible by providing free 4K programs to qualifying families, along with essential classroom materials, furniture, books, and a high-quality curriculum.
 With this support, Cushan could focus her energy on what really mattered: the children.
 “The fact that the program is free helps the community and allows us to serve children who might not otherwise have this opportunity,” Cushan said.

 This kind of hands-on guidance has strengthened Cushan’s approach to early learning.
 Through these leadership opportunities, she and her staff gained a deeper understanding of phonemic awareness, alphabet knowledge, and sound recognition.
 One major strategy they have embraced is the Boost program, a personalized reading literacy program that adapts to student's specific needs.